Shwetaa22/scrapped-data-api/README.md

     command : source env/bin/activate
 3. Run requirements.txt to install all required packages. command : pip install -r requirements.txt
+4. Clone repo and checkout to master branch.
-4. Use GET request to hit api on localhost.
+5. Use GET request to hit api on localhost.